espoirMur/espoirMur.github.io/source/_posts/2025-02-16-the-truth-about-congolese-tutsi.md

 Since these Tutsi were in Congo before independence in 1960, we can say today that, based on our constitution, they are Congolese.

 They are Congolese to the same level as other ethnic groups that were in Congo before 1960.
 There are also Hutu who were present in Congo before independence, and they are also Congolese.

+Despite the fact that they are considered as Congolese today, there been time where they were not considered as Congolese by the Congo constitution, in my next post I will speak about those changes that happened to our constitution and denied them the Congolese for sometimes.

 # Conclusion